On barren plateaus and cost function locality in variational quantum algorithms

 The block $G_k$ corresponds to a triple of operators $M_{ \mc{Y}_k} \circ \mc{C} \circ M_{ \mc{Y}_k}$, of which we already used the first one.
 The pair of operators $M_{\mc{Y}_k} \mc{C}$ now acts in the following way: the strings whose domain does not intersect that of $\mc{C}$ are eliminated, while all other strings are multiplied by a constant coefficient depending on the size of the block containing $\mc{C}$ (see Proposition \ref{prop:commutator}).
 To bound the number of surviving terms from below, we explicitly track a subset of such terms.

 If the block $G_k$ is outside the causal cone of $h \otimes h$, then the derivative $\partial_\theta E$ is trivially zero.
 So, excluding this case, let us assume that the block $G_k$ is within the causal cone of $h$.
 This means that we can find a sequence of blocks $G_{j_l}, ...
-G_{j_{l_c + 1}}$ situated in layers $l, ..., l_c + 1$, such that the first one shares domain with $h$, and each $G_{j_{k-1}}$ shares domain with $G_{j_k}$.
-Finally, we require that $G_{j_{l_c + 1}}$ shares domain with the block $G_k$.
+G_{j_{l_c + 1}}$ situated in layers $l, ..., l_c + 1$, such that the first one shares support with $h$, and each $G_{j_{k-1}}$ shares support with $G_{j_k}$.
+Finally, we require that $G_{j_{l_c + 1}}$ shares support with the block $G_k$.
 Thus, we have established a causal path from $h$ to the commutator (see Fig. \ref{fig:comm_path}).